Parliament of Georgia Continues Intensive Implementation Work on Recommendations Made by EC

 Usupashvili said, “speaking of the EU candidate status the officers of embassies expressed commitment to help us in this direction.
 They asked about de-polarization.
 I explained the position of Lelo and our intention to participate actively in the Committee sessions and plenary, but not the preparatory stages, working groups, etc. The positions will be reconciled in an open process during the Committee sessions, where we will submit our positions.”

 “We discussed the implementation of the EU recommendations.”
 I explained that we are witnessing the active discussions in the Committees and during the sessions about the implementation of these 12 recommendations.
-Dekanoidze also noted that we discussed the political situation in Georgia and the foreign policy course.
+Dekanoidze also noted that we discussed the in Georgia and the foreign policy course.

 First session of the Working Group on Deoligarchization

-The first session of the Working Group on Deoligarchization, at the Legal Issues Committee, was held to discuss the on Deoligarchization.
+The first session of the Working Group on Deoligarchization, at the Legal Issues Committee, was held to discuss the Ukrainian Law on Deoligarchization.
 Anri Okhanashvili is the Chairman of the Committee as well as the Head of the Working Group.
 They aim to adapt Ukrainian Law to Georgian Compliance.

 “The 12 points presented by the European Commission include de-oligarchization.”
 “Similar proposals were made for Moldova as well as Ukraine,” he added.
 “The European Commission has given Ukraine the instruction to put the de-oligarchization laws into practice.
 This shows that the EC is in favor of the passing of the de-oligarchization law and that it now needs to be implemented.
 We need an objective benchmark to determine if the de-oligarchization requirements are met.
 We will use the EC position on Ukraine as a benchmark and, in accordance with it, adopt a model that was demanded by the EC to be put into action.
 We want to avoid disputes over the document’s contents, because there is a high probability that this provision will not be deemed as satisfied in a situation like this due to the open-ended interpretations.
 Even though Ukrainian law isn’t perfect, it has set requirements for the implementation on certain issues,” Okhanashvili said, adding that “the working group intended modify this statute in order to eliminate all suppositions.”